ushahidi/SMSSync/BUILDING.md

 You then preview the site at [http://localhost:1313]( http://localhost:1313)

+## Release checklist
+These are guidelines to follow when you're about to make a release.
+### Prepare
+[] Set release date and notify relevant stakeholders.
+[] Write changelog.
+    [] Make sure the relevant play store release info has been updated.
+Look inside `play/en-US` folder.
+       Usually you update this with the changelog entries for the version to be released.
+    [] Make sure changelog.json is updated and it validates.
+Use [jsonlint](http://jsonlint.com/) to validate the file.
+[] Request for design asset if needed.
+[] Draft a release announcement.
+[] Make sure documentation on the website is updated to reflect any feature additions or changes in the release.

+### Release
+[] Issue the `./release.sh` command to make a release.
+This command has automated alot of the release process.
+[] Attach the release APK to the release tag on github.
+In the future this will be automated.

 ## Release Build

 To make a release make sure you have `gradle.properties` in the root of `smssync` folder with the